Enderamulla

 Enderamulla (එඬේරමුල්ල) is a small village with a relatively large population situated in the Gampaha District, Western Province, Sri Lanka.
 The village is about 6.5 mi north of Colombo.
-The closest urban settlement to Enderamulla is Kadawatha, which is situated on the (A1) Colombo-Kandy Road.
+The closest urban settlement to Enderamulla is Wattala, which is situated on the (A3) Colombo-Negombo Road.
 St. Sebastian's Church, Enderamulla is one of the main attractions in Enderamulla.